AMER IND 100 — INTRODUCTION TO AMERICAN INDIAN STUDIES

 Native Nations show leadership globally in addressing major environmental issues.
 Indigenous languages describe deep relationships with the natural world, including information on environmental stewardship - harvesting, caretaking and reciprocity.
 Indigenous scholars contribute crucial perspectives to conversations about human relationships to the Earth - cultural relationships to wildlife and plants, and the ethical and practical roles of humans in socio-ecological systems.
 Focuses on indigenous environmental scholarship, including the ongoing legacy of oral traditions, developing research, writing, and public speaking skills.

-AMER IND/ENVIR ST/GEOG 345 — MANAGING NATURE IN NATIVE NORTH AMERICA
+AMER IND/ENVIR ST/GEOG 345 — CARING FOR NATURE IN NATIVE NORTH AMERICA

 3 credits.

-Surveys the concepts, practices, and issues associated with natural resource management in American Indian communities.
+Surveys the concepts, practices, and issues associated with caring for nature in American Indian communities.

 AMER IND/ANTHRO 354 — ARCHAEOLOGY OF WISCONSIN